macabeus/macro-compiler/README.md

 }
 ```

-Then you will can use this plugin.
+Then you could use this plugin.

 # How to run

 You must have Elixir in your computer.
-[Read here how to install it](https://elixir-lang.org/install.html).
+[You could read here how to install it](https://elixir-lang.org/install.html).

-To compiler your macro, run this command:
+To compile your macro, you need to run this command:

 ```
 mix run lib/macrocompiler.ex path/of/eventMacro.txt > macro.pl